TheCarsonWest/nerd-emoji/python1/Chaining Decorators.md

 # Chaining [[Decorators]]

 ## What are Chaining [[Decorators]]?
-Chaining decorators is a technique in Python that allows multiple decorators to be applied to a single function or class.
-By chaining decorators, you can combine the functionalities of different decorators in a sequential manner, allowing you to enhance the behavior of the decorated function or class in a more modular and flexible way.
+Chaining [[Decorators]] is a technique in Python that allows multiple [[Decorators]] to be applied to a single function or class.
+By chaining [[Decorators]], you can combine the functionalities of different [[Decorators]] in a sequential manner, allowing you to enhance the behavior of the decorated function or class in a more modular and flexible way.

 ## How to Use Chaining [[Decorators]]
-To chain decorators, simply use the `@` symbol before each decorator function you want to apply, in the order you wish to apply them.
+To chain [[Decorators]], simply use the `@` symbol before each decorator function you want to apply, in the order you wish to apply them.
 The syntax is as follows:

 ```python
 @decorator1